ArminMasoumian/Breast-Cancer-Diagnosis-CNN/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-To use the 'BreastCancerCNN' class, follow these steps:
+To use the <strong>BreastCancerCNN</strong> class, follow these steps:

 Clone the repository to your local machine.